Grange Moor Matters

 Fancy a Saturday morning bacon buttie or sausage sarnie?

-Why not pop along to join the youngsters on August 17th, August 31st, September 14th, and help support the youngsters and see just how good they are
+Why not pop along to join the youngsters on 31 August or 14 September and help support the youngsters and see just how good they are

 Great future for the Bowling Club here